orbisgis/h2gis-geoserver/README.md

 # H2GIS-GS

-Is an extension to use H2GIS with Geoserver 2.6.2.
+Is an extension to use H2GIS with Geoserver 2.8.X under development.

-Note that this version doesn't support H2GIS linked table.

 ### Install